w3c/adapt/explainers/well-known-destinations.md

 Other options instead of "ia" were considered, including "information-architecture", "structure", and others.
 However "ia" was both felt to be accurate, and is more concise than the other alternatives.

 ### Enumerating well-known destinations

+> [!NOTE]
+> This section describes a behavior that would need to be specified as an extension to Well-known URIs.

 When a UA requests the root URL for the information architecture namespace: